tldr-pages/tldr/pages/common/sdk.md

 `sdk install {{sdk_name}} {{sdk_version}}`

-- Use a specific SDK version in the current terminal:
+- Use a specific SDK version for the current terminal session:

 `sdk use {{sdk_name}} {{sdk_version}}`